Two-dimensional multi-target detection: an autocorrelation analysis approach

-Moreover, numerical experiments (see Section~\ref{subsec:gamma_exp}) \rev{indicate that a successful estimate of $\gamma$ is achieved} when we initiate the optimization procedure with an initial~$\gamma_{\text{init}}$ and corresponding~$\xi_{\text{init}}$ and~$\zeta_{\text{init}}$.
-Thus, the proposed scheme consists of two parts. \rev{First, we} initialize the optimization \rev{problem}~(\ref{eq:optimization}) with an arbitrary~$\gamma_{\text{init}}$ and corresponding approximated~$\xi_{\text{init}}$ and~$\zeta_{\text{init}}$ from a synthesized image as explained above, and \rev{minimize~(\ref{eq:optimization}) until a satisfactory estimate of~$\gamma$ is achieved}. \rev{Then, we} initialize the optimization procedure again with the estimated~$\gamma$ and the updated \re{estimates of}~$\xi_{\text{final}}$ and~$\zeta_{\text{final}}$, to ultimately estimate~$\vec{\alpha}$ by minimizing~(\ref{eq:optimization}) for fixed~$\xi_{\text{final}}$ and~$\zeta_{\text{final}}$.
+Moreover, numerical experiments (see Section~\ref{subsec:gamma_exp}) {indicate that a successful estimate of $\gamma$ is achieved} when we initialize the optimization procedure with a \comm{close enough} initial~$\gamma'$ and corresponding~$\xi'$ and~$\zeta'$.
+Thus, the proposed scheme consists of two \comm{stages}. {First, we} initialize the optimization {problem}~(\ref{eq:optimization}) with an arbitrary~$\gamma'$ and corresponding approximated~$\xi'$ and~$\zeta'$ from \comm{simulated locations} as explained above, and {minimize~(\ref{eq:optimization}) until a satisfactory estimate of~$\gamma$ is achieved}. \comm{This step might be repeated several times until~$\gamma$ does not change significantly between iterations.} {\comm{Second}, we} initialize the optimization procedure again with the estimated~$\gamma$ and the updated estimates of \comm{the PSF and TSF, denoted by}~$\xi_{\text{final}}$ and~$\zeta_{\text{final}}$, to ultimately estimate~$\alpha$ by minimizing~(\ref{eq:optimization}) for fixed~$\xi_{\text{final}}$ and~$\zeta_{\text{final}}$.
 The scheme is described in Algorithm~\ref{alg:image_recovery}.

-\rev{The described scheme is much more efficient than minimizing~(\ref{eq:optimization}) directly. \re{Specifically, the} technique proposed in~Algorithm~\ref{alg:image_recovery} allows us to accelerate computations significantly since we do not run the optimization over~$\xi$ and~$\zeta$. \re{Although we only approximate~$\xi$ and~$\zeta$, we observe only a slight degradation in accuracy compared} to an ideal case of known~$\xi$ and~$\zeta$~(see Section~\ref{subsec:conv_exp})}.
+{The described scheme is much more efficient than minimizing~(\ref{eq:optimization}) directly since we do not run the optimization over \comm{the variables}~$\xi$ and~$\zeta$. {Although we only approximate~$\xi$ and~$\zeta$, we observe only a slight degradation in accuracy compared} to an ideal case of known~$\xi$ and~$\zeta$~(see Section~\ref{subsec:conv_exp})}.